Negreira

 This area has a great heritage of interest for travellers and tourists, preserving remains of a Roman past in its architecture and being a land of lush landscapes.
 A place of tradition, craftsmanship, culture and unspoilt nature to the delight of walkers.

-What to see and do in Negreira
+What to see in Negreira

 The Museum of the Galician People